mamgad/DVBLab/course/modules/00_methodology.md

 - Security process automation

 ## 9. Practical Code Review Techniques

+Code review requires a deep understanding of security patterns and anti-patterns in application code.
+This section presents technical approaches to code review, focusing on identifying security flaws in authentication, authorization, data validation, and session management implementations.
+These techniques help ensure thorough security assessment of application functionality.

 ### 9.1 Source Code Analysis Tools
 In our banking application review, we utilize several key tools: